kaizen-ai/kaizenflow/docs/onboarding/kaizenflow.set_up_development_environment.how_to_guide.md

   what you want to implement and assign it to yourself and your team
 - Create a branch of your assigned issues/bugs
-  - E.g., for a GitHub issue with the name: "Expose the linter container to Kaizenflow contributors #63", The GitHub issue and the branch name should be called `SorrTask63_Expose_the_linter_container_to_Kaizenflow_contributors`
+  - E.g., for a GitHub issue with the name: "Expose the linter container to KaizenFlow contributors #63", The GitHub issue and the branch name should be called `SorrTask63_Expose_the_linter_container_to_Kaizenflow_contributors`
 - Implement the code based on the requirements in the assigned issue
 - Run the linter on your code before pushing